 - Allow the eero app to first try and connect to the Internet

 - If necessary, make any changes to your ISP Settings

 - Tap ISP Settings > Choose VLAN Tag

 Make any changes, then tap Save

 PPPoE is short for Point-to-Point Protocol over Ethernet.
 This protocol was designed for ISPs to manage how data is received over Ethernet networks (cable networks) and allows multiple customer homes to connect with a single ISP server.
-Point-to-Point Protocol (the PPP in PPPoE) also enables authentication and authorization checks with username and password credentials.
+Point-to-Point Protocol (the PPP in PPPoE) also enables authentication with username and password credentials.

 As of the release of eeroOS v6.6.1 and eero App version 6.13.0, eero Pro 6 and eero 6 now support PPPoE.